5 Fun Things To Do in Cloverdale

 Located at the northern end of the picturesque Alexander Valley and near Lake Sonoma, Cloverdale, Sonoma County's northernmost town, is a perfect base for exploring wineries and appreciating the region's stunning natural beauty.

 Stroll along Main Street, with its intriguing shops, galleries, restaurants and tasting rooms.
 Enjoy the outdoors in the town's parks.
 Explore the Clover Springs Open Space Trail or the 7.4-acre City Park with its children's playground; baseball, basketball and volleyball courts; and a horseshoe pit.

-Every Friday in summer the cobblestoned town plaza hosts the seasonal farmers market as well as Friday Night Live events sponsored by the Cloverdale Arts Alliance.
+Every Friday in summer the cobblestoned town plaza hosts a seasonal street fair as well as Friday Night Live concerts sponsored by the Cloverdale Arts Alliance.
 Other annual local events include the Cloverdale Citrus Fair and Parade, the Cloverdale Car & Motorcycle Show, the Cloverdale Old Time Fiddle Festival, and, for cycling fans, the Asti Tour de Vine.

 Here are five fun things you can do on your visit to Cloverdale: